roger1337/Ophidia/README.md

 The license is intentionally unrestricting so you may use this freely in projects where you would find Ophidia useful.
 All I ask for in return is a star 🙂.

-It is built in forge, but can be easily repurposed to work with server plugins for uses such as PVP bots and NPC movement.
+It is built in forge for ease of testing, but can be easily repurposed to work with server plugins for uses such as PVP bots and NPC movement.

 > Please don't use this in multiplayer scenarios for the purpose of cheating.
 It is also detectable in some ways I won't reveal and can get you banned.